 Explore scenic Arun and Barun valleys.
 Walk low, warm areas to arctic zones of ice and glaciers.
 Enjoy the serenity of wilderness away from human habitation.
 Walk into the serene and lovely forest of rhododendron, magnolia and pine.
 Grand views of the Himalayas with Makalu, Kangsungtse and Kanchenjunga.
 Cloud forest with tall cliffs.Vast river valleys, glacial lakes, villages, and never-ending views.

-Trekking to Makalu Base Camp involves flight both ways, which shortens the treks for a few days, making it possible to cover the distance in a two-week time frame.
-It starts with a short panoramic flight to Tumlingtar town, Arun valley’s low, warm areas, and a short drive to Num village.
+Trekking to Makalu Base Camp involves flying both ways, shortening the treks for a few days and making it possible to cover the distance in two weeks.
+It starts with a short panoramic flight to Tumlingtar town, one of the lowest parts of Arun Valley, warm areas, and a short drive to Num village.
 After an overnight stop at Num, the trekking begins through high hills facing tremendous views of the Makalu Mountain range.

-The trek begins from Num village past rural farm villages and lovely tended terraces fields to a serene forest of tall pines and rhododendron trees to reach on high ridges of Kongma Hill.
-Makalu and Barun areas are well-protected areas in Nepal enriched with unique plants and wildlife.
+The trek begins from Seduwa village, passing rural farm villages and lovely tended terrace fields.
+It then descends to a serene forest of tall pines and rhododendron trees to reach the high ridges of Kongma Hill.
+Makalu and Barun are well-protected areas in Nepal enriched with unique plants and wildlife.

-The walk leads a picturesque Barun valley enclosed by high cliffs and mountains and reaches Makalu base camp, beneath the towering Mt.
-Makalu (8,485m), the fifth tallest mountain globally and first conquered by a French Expeditions on the 15th of May 1955.
+The walk leads through a picturesque Barun valley enclosed by high cliffs and mountains and reaches Makalu base camp beneath the towering Mt.
+Makalu (8,485m), the fifth tallest mountain globally, first conquered by French Expeditions on May 15, 1955.

-Enjoy marvellous times with rare views of the east face of Everest, the Kangsung Face, with a series of giant peaks and head back on the same trail with an opportunity to catch more views of beautiful surroundings and then end the walk at Tumlingtar town and catch a flight to Kathmandu.
+Enjoy marvellous times with rare views of the east face of Everest, the Kangsung Face, with a series of giant peaks.
+Head back on the same trail for an opportunity to catch more views of beautiful surroundings.
+Then, end the walk at Seduwa, drive to Tumlingtar town and catch a flight to Kathmandu!

-Free day in Kathmandu preparation for the trek, or one can join in our tour around Kathmandu at places of interest as Kathmandu city and the valley steeped with world Heritage Sites.
+You will have a free day in Kathmandu to prepare for the trek, or you can join our tour around Kathmandu, visiting places of interest such as the city and the valley, steeped in World Heritage Sites.

-Take a mountain scenery filled flight from Kathmandu to Tumlingtar, located on low and warm areas of Arun Valley around Nepal Far East of Sankhuwasava district within Makalu zone in Tumlingtar town.
+Take a mountain-scenery-filled flight from Kathmandu to Tumlingtar, located in the low, warm areas of the Arun Valley, in Nepal’s Far East, in the Sankhuwasava district, within the Makalu Zone, in Tumlingtar town.

 A 4-hour Trek.

-From Seduwa village, a beautiful half-day walking start climbing through a ridge passing a forestry project of the national park and through farm areas, crossing several streams on the bamboo bridge or on stone requiring to wade in some section, to Mani Gaon with a view of Num village on the far side of the Arun valley.
-Turn west and climb gradually above the Kasuwa Khola and reach a mani-wall at Chyaksa Danda 1900 metres, also called Narbu Gaon, with a school and flat areas for camping.
-Continue further passing farms, forests, and meadows, reach a school at the bottom of the hill and reach the Tashi Gaon through a stone staircase, a moderate-sized farm village populated by the Sherpa community.
+From Seduwa village, a beautiful half-day walk starts climbing through a ridge, passing a forestry project of the national park and through farm areas, crossing several streams on the bamboo bridge or hopping on stones requiring wading in some sections, to Mani Gaon with a view of Num village on the far side of the Arun valley.
+Turn west, climb gradually above the Kasuwa Khola, and reach a mani-wall at Chyaksa Danda, 1900 metres, also called Narbu Gaon, with a school and flat areas for camping.
+Continue passing farms, forests, and meadows, reach a school at the bottom of the hill, and reach the Tashi Gaon through a stone staircase, a moderate-sized farm village populated by the Sherpa community.
 Tashi Gaon is the last village on the way to Makalu base camp.
-We reach Tashi Gaon for lunch, and a half-day is for rest and exploring around.
+You will reach Tashi Gaon for lunch, and the half-day is for rest and exploring around.

-This day is a bit altitude gaining day, 1400 metros, and one may feel the altitude slightly.
-But the camps above Tashi gaon are identified by the Makalu Barun National Park.
+This day is altitude-gaining, with 1400 metros, and one may feel the altitude slightly.
+However, the camps above Tashi Gaon are certified by the Makalu Barun National Park.
 From Tashi Gaon, the walk leads away from the human settlement for a week.
-The morning starts with a gradual climb into a dense forest of rhododendrons, oaks and pine trees and reaches a stream.
-Further passing several cattle herder’s shelters and sheds reach another ridge at 252o metres, called Chipla.
-The trail still climbs past a stream and overhanging rock to Unshisha Kharka, a grazing meadow at 3180 metres.
-From Unshisha, the trail makes the final climb through a densely forested ridge that separates the Kasuawa Khola and Isuwa Khola and brings us to Khongma Dingm (Khongma Meadow).
-After refreshment and rest, we climb a nearby hill to enjoy the views of Kanchenjunga, Makalu and adjoining peaks.
+The morning starts with gradually climbing into a dense forest of rhododendrons, oaks and pine trees and reaching a stream.
+Further passing several cattle herders’ shelters and sheds, reach another ridge at 2520 metres, called Chipla.
+The trail still climbs past a stream and over a rock overhang to Unshisha Kharka, a grazing meadow at 3180 metres.
+From Unshisha, the trail makes the final climb through a densely forested ridge separating the Kasuawa Khola and Isuwa Khola, bringing you to Khongma Dingm (Khongma Meadow).
+After refreshment and rest, climb a nearby hill to enjoy the views of Kanchenjunga, Makalu and adjoining peaks.

 A 6-hour trek.

-From Kongma Danda, the trail follows over a ridge with a steep switchback to Chorten (Buddhist stupas specially dedicated on the dominating hill ridges) at 3840 metres providing fine views of Peak-6 (6739m), Peak-7 (6105m) and Chamlang.
-Then several ups and downs, crossing several false ridges through scrubby rhododendron and altitude mossy boulder to Tutu La 4050 metres (also known by Ghungru La).
+From Kongma Danda, the trail crosses a ridge and descends a steep switchback to Chorten (Buddhist stupas dedicated to the dominant hill ridges) at 3840 metres, providing fine views of Peak-6 (6739m), Peak-7 (6105m) and Chamlang.
+Then, several ups and downs, crossing several false ridges through scrubby rhododendrons and altitude mossy boulders to Tutu La 4050 metres (also known as Ghungru La).
 Then descend to Kalo Pokhari (black lake) at 3840 metres and take a steep rocky gully to reach the Shipton La at 4216 metres.
-The ridge’s name is dedicated to Eric Shipton in 1952 while leading the Everest reconnaissance expedition with Sir Edmund Hillary.
+The ridge was named for Eric Shipton in 1952, during the Everest reconnaissance expedition with Sir Edmund Hillary.

-From Shipton La, the trail skirts a lake and climbs through hills to Keke La 4150m, our last steep climb and descend into a pretty valley of rhododendrons.
+From Shipton La, the trail skirts a lake and climbs through hills to Keke La, 4150m, a last steep climb.
+Then it descends into a pretty rhododendron valley to Mumbuk Dobato.
 If you travel here around mid-April to May, the valley turns into a beautiful garden with brilliant flowers.

 A 5-hour trek.

-Morning walks head down through a scree-covered slope to Barun valley, a scenic place famous for rare species of plants.
+Morning walks down through a scree-covered slope to Barun Valley, a scenic place famous for rare species of plants.
 The region is known for medicinal herbs and endangered wildlife, which are rarely spotted.
-Upon reaching Barun valley, the walk leads gradually up with peaks on both sides of the valley.
-A slow uphill walk crosses streams with views of Mt.
-Makalu and Baruntse, bringing us to Yangle Kharka, marketed with fluttering prayer flags, near Shersong, situated at the end of Barun valley close to Makalu base camp.
+Upon reaching Barun Valley, the walk leads gradually up with peaks on both sides of the valley.
+A slow, uphill walk crosses streams and offers views of Mt.
+Makalu and Baruntse, leading to Yangle Kharka, marked by fluttering prayer flags, near Shersong at the end of the Barun valley, close to Makalu base camp.

-From Yangle Kharka, a gradual climb encountering several Yak herders shelters to Nehe Kharka 3750m (Nehe mean sacred or pilgrimage site in Sherpa Language) also marked with prayer flags.
-Then cross a waterfall and reach Riphuk (Hill cave) herders camp and Jhat Kharka herders camp at 4210 metres.
-A gradual climb continues passing Langmale (Yak Kharka) at 4400m, a basic lonely stone house that serves hot drinks and basic food, a pleasant place to camp.
+From Yangle Kharka, a gradual climb encountering several yak herders’ shelters to Nehe Kharka 3750m (Nehe mean sacred or pilgrimage site in Sherpa Language), also marked with prayer flags.
+Then, cross a waterfall and reach Riphuk (Hill cave) herders camp and Jhat Kharka herders camp at 4210 metres.
+A gradual climb continues, passing Langmale (Yak Kharka) at 4400m, a basic, lonely stone house serving hot drinks and basic food, a pleasant place to camp.

 A 4-hour trek.

-The morning starts with a gradual uphill filled with views of Peak-4, Chamlang, Peak-3, and Peak-5, surprising Makalu is not visible from here, and we reach Merek.
-Actual campsite certified by Makalu Barun National Park, instead of Langmale.
-We are now in arctic zones made of arid sand and gravel.
-From Merek, follow a trail to the west beside a stream, enjoying the views of Hongku Chulu, the pyramid peak rising ahead.
+The morning starts with a gradual uphill filled with views of Peak-4, Chamlang, Peak-3, and Peak-5.
+Surprisingly, Makalu is not visible from here, and reach Merek, the actual campsite certified by Makalu Barun National Park instead of Langmale.
+You are now in arctic zones made of arid sand and gravel.
+From Merek, follow a trail to the west beside a stream, enjoying the views of Hongku Chulu and the pyramid peak rising ahead.
 Then turn north, enter a side valley, get the view of Makalu soaring high above, continue on a faint trail through the east bank of the stream for an hour, and reach Shersong, a summer yak grazing meadow for the Sherpas of the Makalu region.
-Today, we arrive at our overnight camp for lunch with enough time for side excursions.
-After lunch, take an option view finding hike around the valley.
+Today, arrive at the camp for lunch with enough time for side excursions.
+After lunch, take an option view-finding hike around the valley.

 A 4-hour trip.

-Today the walk leads to Makalu Base Camp, one of our highlighted points in the journey.
-The trail passes the higher mountain path over moraine, ice and rocky areas to Makalu base camp, close to a glacial pond next to Baruntse Himal, poorly defined on the rubble of Barun glacier.
-Once we reach the base camp, there is nothing to see except the views that we enjoyed to access the base camp itself.
-There are several base camps named after different expeditions from different nations used at their time.
-The Hillary Base Camp, used by Edmund Hillary in 1952, and the same camp known as French Base Camp, the base camp of first successful ascent in 1955, are at an altitude of 4950 metres, where the Barun Pokhari (Barun Lake) lies and can be visited with a day excursion.
+Today, the walk leads to Makalu Base Camp, a highlight of the journey.
+The trail passes the higher mountain path over moraine, ice, and rocky areas to Makalu base camp, which is close to a glacial pond next to Baruntse Himal, poorly defined on the rubble of Barun glacier.
+Reaching the base camp, there is nothing to see except the views you enjoyed while accessing the base camp.
+There are several base camps named after expeditions from different nations that were used at the time.
+The Hillary Base Camp, used by Edmund Hillary in 1952, and the French Base Camp, the base camp of the first successful ascent in 1955, are at an altitude of 4950 metres, where Barun Pokhari (Barun Lake) lies, and can be visited on a day excursion.

-Today we take a grassy slope without any fixed trail to the northeast of Shersong and reach a 5250-metre ridge, the lower slopes of the Peak-3.
-This ridge has superb views of the world’s fifth-highest peak Makalu, the Lhotse and Lhotse Shar, Everest with the Kangshung Face, and the South Col of Everest.
+Today, take a grassy slope without any fixed trail northeast of Shersong and reach a 5250-metre ridge, the lower slopes of Peak-3.
+This ridge offers superb views of the world’s fifth-highest peak, Makalu, Lhotse, Lhotse Shar, Everest with the Kangshung Face and the South Col of Everest.
 In the afternoon, return to camp and rest.

 5 hours trek, 1150m descent.

-From Shersong, retrace the walk back towards lower Barun valley to reach Yangle and enjoy staying at an overnight camp on its pleasant green meadow.
+From Shersong, retrace your steps back towards the lower Barun valley to reach Yangle.
+There, you can enjoy an overnight camp in its pleasant green meadow.

-After a great time within scenic Barun valley, a walk leads towards the end of Barun valley, descending through rock and climbing a rocky gully, back into the forest at Mumbuk for an overnight camp.
+After a great time in scenic Barun Valley, a walk leads towards the end of Barun Valley, descending through rock and climbing a rocky gully, before returning to the forest at Mumbuk for an overnight camp.

 A 5-hour trek, 870m ascent and 820m descent

-Trek back following the same scenic trail to Kongma ridge.
-It starts with climbing for an hour into forest areas and brings us to a high hill ridge above the tree lines.
-Further continue passing glacial ponds, Tutu La and Shipton La, and reach Kongma Danda for an overnight stop.
+Trek back, following the same scenic trail to Kongma Ridge.
+It starts with an hour of climbing through forest areas and brings you to a high hill ridge above the tree line.
+Further, pass glacial ponds, Tutu La and Shipton La, and reach Kongma Danda for an overnight stop.

-Today we end our high-altitude walking; the morning trail leads a long downhill through a lovely forest of tall tree lines to reach Tashi Gaon, back to the civilization.
-We arrive at Tashi Gaon for lunch and, in the afternoon, for walks around Nawa or Narbu villages inhabited by Sherpas of the Makalu region.
+Today, end your high-altitude walking.
+The morning trail leads a long, downhill descent through a lovely forest of tall trees to reach Tashi Gaon, back to civilization.
+You will arrive at Tashi Gaon for lunch and, in the afternoon, for walks around Nawa or Narbu villages inhabited by Sherpas of the Makalu region.

-After a great adventure around high Barun Valley and at Makalu base camp, a short flight brings us back to Kathmandu.
-Meeting with the representative of Happy Feet Mountaineers and transfer to your hotel.
+After a great adventure around the high Barun Valley and at Makalu base camp, a short flight brings you back to Kathmandu.
+Meet with a Happy Feet Mountaineers representative, then transfer to your hotel.

 A free day to cope with the unforeseen possibilities.
-If all goes well, take a guided city tour or take a full day’s rest and free time o your own.
+If all goes well, take a guided city tour or spend a full day resting and enjoying free time on your own.

 Breakfast and the rest of the day are leisure on your own.
-The Representative of Happy Feet Mountaineers arrives at your hotel with transport three hours before your departure flight time.
-Get escorted from the hotel to the International Departure Terminal; see off formalities, and go through the immigration and departure.
+The Representative of Happy Feet Mountaineers will arrive at your hotel with transport three hours before your departure flight time.
+Get escorted from the hotel to the International Departure Terminal, complete the formalities, and go through immigration and departure.

 The best time is from mid-March to June, when most of the day is clear for views hills are alive with wildflowers in full bloom, especially rhododendron of various colours (national flower of Nepal).